-This wonderful soup is filled with creamed sweet potatoes, corn, black beans, and lovely spices like cilantro, chili powder and cumin.
-Only the sweet potatoes are blended to a smooth texture, the rest of the ingredients add texture and depth to this delicious chowder.
-About a month ago I tried this delicious recipe, and posted my version of it here.
-Mexican Stuffed Sweet Potatoes were so good I decided to see if I could come up with a version to incorporate the ingredients in a healthy soup version.
-I am so glad I did.
+Southwest Sweet Potato Chowder is filled with mashed or creamed sweet potatoes, corn, black beans, and lovely spices like cilantro, chili powder and cumin.
+Only the sweet potatoes are blended to a smooth texture, the rest of the ingredients add texture and depth to this delicious soup.
 This amazing chowder is smooth with the black beans and corn giving a little crunch and bite to the soup.
-The main difference was adding a half gallon of coconut milk to the recipe to give it this rich, thick soup-like texture.

 If you’re really into Tex-Mex-style cooking consider adding a can of diced chilies, salsa, or pinto beans to the recipe as well.
 While I didn’t melt cheese over top of the bowl, adding croutons and cheese and then baking the soup dish a few minutes to melt the cheese would give this soup a wonderful texture and hearty flavor as well.
-I simply garnished the top of the soup with dollops of Chobani vanilla Greek yogurt and a sprinkle of cheddar cheese.
+I simply garnished the top of the soup with fresh cilantro.
 I thought the soup was extraordinarily tasty.

 Spicy soups are growing on me.
 For a long time I really didn’t care much for chili (any version), tortilla or taco soups, or hot and sour soups because I just didn’t care to eat spicy soups.
 As I have been cooking more with cumin, chili powder, turmeric, curry powder, cayenne pepper and other spices I’m finding my palate has expanded and I’m really starting to enjoy having a little heat in soups, stews, or chowders.